Lucien, Lord of Monaco: Assassination

 On 22 August 1523, Lucien was assassinated by his nephew, Bartholomew Doria of Dolceaqua, son of Lucien's sister Francoise Doria, at the Prince's Palace of Monaco.
 His body was dragged down the steps of the palace by Doria's men, to be shown to the disbelieving masses, thus inciting a riot wherein the people of Monaco chased Doria and his men out of the country.

 Andrea Doria, the famous admiral and a cousin to Bartholomew, is believed to have had prior knowledge of the assassination.
 The full extent of his compliance in this event is speculation, stemming from his being in the Port of Hercules with his squadron of ships on the day of the assassination and his having received a message from Bartholomew that was sent out of the palace just moments before Bartholomew carried out the assassination.
 The message was believed to have been a ruse to get rid of Lucien's major domo and twelve or fourteen of Lucien's armed men, leaving Lucien alone in the company of his nephew, but for one slave.

 Lucien was succeeded by his youngest son, Honoré.

-Notable facts

-Monaco issued a stamp in Lucien's honor, in 1967.

-Lucien was responsible for extensive repairs and additions to the Prince's Palace of Monaco, resulting from damage received during the Genoese siege.

-Pope Adrian VI visited Monaco during Lucien's reign, in 1522.

-Monaco issued a 2 euro coin for Lucien in 2012.

-A painting of Lucien Grimaldi, attributed to Giovanni Antonio Boltraffio, hangs in the galleries of the Princely Palace of Monaco.